Staff & Board

 Communications Manager

 Karen was born and raised in Florida where she also graduated from Florida Southern College with a degree in Communications.
 Her background includes working year round as a sleep-away camp director for over 10 years, several years as a non-profit arts program director and operating a diversified farm consisting of dairy, beef, pork, eggs and dairy product production.
+Karen serves as Manager of the annual Cauliflower Festival which celebrates past, present, and future agriculture in the Margaretville area of Delaware County.
 Having spent many years working side by side, and forming deep friendships, with other local farmers Karen is very dedicated to the success of NYS farming.

 Talia Holtzman